Multimodality Imaging of Breast Augmentations: A Pictorial Essay

 displacement, mass formations, pain, and inflammation.[15]

-While saline implant rupture can usually be clinically identified by a significant reduction in size, the detection of silicone implant rupture may be challenging.
-The
+Saline implant rupture can usually be clinically identified by a significant reduction in size, while the detection of silicone implant rupture may be challenging clinically.
+The body normally creates a fibrous capsule around a breast

 implant.
 Intracapsular rupture indicates rupture via the